A woman wearing a headset sits at a desk with a microphone and computer monitor, taking notes in a busy studio environment.

 Reactions and Responses

-“It’s not just about securing your own house; it’s about making sure your neighbors don’t leave their doors wide open,” Richards explicated, adding a wisdom to a serious topic.
+“It’s not just about securing your own house; it’s about ensuring your neighbors don’t leave their doors wide open,” Dr. Richards explained, adding a touch of humor to a serious topic.

-Lessons Learned and Steps
+Lessons Learned and Future Steps

 .
 While the MOVEit vulnerability was previously exploited by the , researchers cannot yet confirm whether this data came from Cl0p, its affiliates, or whether Nam3L3ss conducted independent exploits.